Lifehacker pointed out this promotion on Dropbox that students should be aware of:

 Dropbox is holding a promotion for students in which you can gain 3GB of extra Dropbox space for two years, plus more depending on how many people in your school sign up.
-Sign up here on Dropbox.

 I just finished reading an article by Mat Honan on how his digital life was hacked and totally destroyed due to one hacker who just wanted to get his hands on Mat’s 3 letter Twitter handle.
 This is a must read!
 More and more of our lives are in the cloud and more and more of our content accessible via other accounts (Google linked to Twitter linked to Amazon linked to iCloud …) making it easy to get in to all of them with info for just one.

 So this morning Lori Reed asked me if I backup my Google Calendar to print … I, in my current jet-lagged state, replied ‘umm’ and then sheepishly admitted that I not only don’t back up to print, but don’t back up at all!
 I always talk about backing up your cloud content and now that Lori points it out, if I lose my calendar I’d be completely lost!
 So I did some research to see how I could automate a backup process.

 Cloud computing is the new big things and in many cases I live my life in the cloud.
 I work in a virtual office and share files with my colleagues using various cloud servers.
 Our customers’ systems are in the cloud (a benefit of using Koha) and this works well for both them and us.
 But when it comes to my personal computer there are some things that just don’t belong in the cloud – or at least shouldn’t be cloud only.